 - Client Satisfaction: We work extremely hard to ensure that our clients feel that they receive thorough communication and sincere compassion from the very first moment that they contact us.
 There is no better way to hear about our client satisfaction than by reading their testimonials.

 - Track Record: Our legal team has successfully recovered millions of dollars for injured victims.
 Read our case results to hear how we have excelled in getting the verdicts and settlements our clients deserve.

 - Our Incredible Team: Each team member is a true pioneer in the legal profession.
 Our attorneys’ combined skills and abilities have led our firm to be acknowledged as a member of both the Million Dollar and Multi-Million Dollar Advocates Forum.
 Jeff Benton is an esteemed Texas lawyer who lectures at the University of Texas at Brownsville as an adjunct professor and acts as an Assistant Editor of the State Bar Litigation Section Report.

 Our team has successfully helped people just like you recover the compensation they need to move on with their lives after an accident that caused serious burns.
 Call us to schedule a free, no-obligation consultation to discuss what happened to you and to hear more about our experience and how we can help you.

 Burn Injury Facts and Statistics

 Safe Kids Worldwide reports that only 23% of homes in the United States have a fire escape plan.
 Most house fires occur at night, and it only takes 2 minutes for a home to be filled with black smoke or covered in flames.
 The majority of home fires are caused by cooking equipment.
-In 2013, there were 126,035 children under the age of 19 who were treated in the emergency room for their burn injuries.
+In 2013, 126,035 children under the age of 19 were treated in the emergency room for their burn injuries.